petapp

 Health, Wealth, & Relationships

-The core of all businesses can be categorized into 3 main groups: Health, Wealth, and Relationships(I first heard this from Alex Hormozi, but not sure where the credit is due).
-If your idea does not fall into these three categories, then there should be a very good reason for you to even consider pursuing the venture.
-As the title suggests, this project is targeting one of human’s innate desire to cultivate relationships, as the old adage goes: ‘Humans are social creatures’.
+The core of all businesses can be categorized into 3 main groups: Health, Wealth, and Relationships.
+If your own startup idea does not fall into any these three categories, then I’m afraid you’ll have to go back to the drawing board.
+As the title suggests, this app is targeting one of human’s innate desire to cultivate relationships, as the old adage goes: ‘Humans are social creatures’.
 Or in this case, ‘All creatures are social.’

 Quick Overview of the Dating App Industry